6G Survey on Challenges, Requirements, Applications, Key Enabling Technologies, Use Cases, AI integration issues and Security aspects: 6G Enabling Technologies and AI Role

-Table \ref{table: Architecture} provides a comparison of 4G, 5G, and 6G technologies in terms of the usage scenarios, applications, network characteristics, and technologies.
-In 4G networks, a simple implementation of MBB was available which evolved into eMBB and provides better mobile broadband.
-5G networks also support eMBB, mMTC, and URLLC and it is expected that these technologies with further enhanced like umMTC and ERLLC will support enhanced low latency and massive machine to machine communication.
-The use of ERLLC, umMTC, and FeMBB 6G will support innovative applications like Holographic verticals, Internet of bio-Nano-Things and deep-sea sightseeing, etc. A huge shift in technologies can also be seen among 4G, 5G, and 6G networks.
-4G mainly used OFDM and MIMO; 5G uses mm-wave and massive MIMO, and 6G will use THz band and SM-MIMO, etc. to achieve its goal in terms of delay and throughput.

-\section{AI-Enabled Technologies for 6G Wireless Networks}
+\subsection{\bf AI-Enabled Technologies for 6G Wireless Networks}

+AI technologies have the potential to be extremely important in addressing several issues related to the installation and functioning of 6G networks.
 The rapid advancement of wireless networks will make 6G significantly distinct from the earlier generations, as it will be exemplified by a high level of heterogeneity in several aspects including network infrastructures, network access mechanisms, dual-band devices, processing resources, etc. Furthermore, the size of the massive data generated in wireless networks is rising substantially.
-In this section, we promote AI as an essential tool to expedite intelligent decision-making and learning for 6G wireless networks \cite{kato2019optimizing}.
+In this section, we promote AI algorithms (detailed in Table~\ref{table: new}) as an essential tool to expedite intelligent decision-making and learning for 6G wireless networks \cite{kato2019optimizing}.
 We discuss and review different works which addressed these issues \cite{bag2018performance, gao2019antenna, attarifar2019modified, henry2018blockchain, luong2019applications, mcmahan2017communication, kato2019optimizing,chowdhury2018comparative, chowdhury2019integrated, hossan2018new, hossan2019human, gu2018network, elliott2019recent, carmigniani2011augmented}.